Racial Equity in the Library, Part Two: Diverse Collections, Programming, Resources

 An Indigenous People’s History of the United States by Roxanne Dunbar-Ortiz

-Cracking the Codes film with conversation guide
+Cracking the Codes film and conversation guide (See also info on World Trust)

 What are you doing in your library related to advancing racial equity, building a diverse collection or reaching diverse communities?
 What resources would you add to this list?
 We'd love to hear from you!